-When we feel cared for we feel safe, supported, secure.
+When we care and feel cared for we feel safe, supported, secure.

 The problem is, despite living at a time of increased technological connectivity, more and more people say they are feeling more socially disconnected than ever before and this is having a negative impact on our mental wellbeing.